amlanpraharaj/APS/README.md

 # APS
-Flask app to regulate order pooling for a hostel block
+Flask app to facilitate order pooling for a hostel block